 There were three major parts to my study.
-The first way that I approached this problem was conducting a survey.
-[Second, I conducted a lucid dream training program, and collected dream diaries.
-Third, I conducted four sleep studies in a lab.
-The survey] was comprised of two multiple choice questions along with the opportunity to share content about lucid dreams.
-I asked the children how often they recalled their regular, nonlucid dreams and their lucid dreams.
-The rate of recall could have been never, once a year, once a month, once a week, once a night, or not sure.
-I personally introduced the questionnaire to the children and defined lucid dreams to them as dreams where we know that we're dreaming while we're dreaming, and I would give them an example.
-I conducted the survey with 40 boys and 60 girls; there were 30 ten-year-olds, 45 eleven-year-olds, and 25 twelve-year-olds. . . .
+The first way that I approached this problem was conducting a survey, which was comprised of two multiple choice questions along with the opportunity to share content about lucid dreams.
+I asked the children how often they recalled their regular, non-lucid dreams and their lucid dreams.
+The rate of recall could have either been never, once a year, once a month, once a week, once a night, or not sure I personally introduced the questionnaire to the children and defined lucid dreams to them as dreams where we know that we're dreaming while we're dreaming, and I would give them an example.
+I conducted the survey with 40 boys and 60 girls; there were 30 ten-year-olds, 45 eleven-year-olds, and 25 twelve-year olds.
+As I said before, there was also a space for them to self-report the details of the content of lucid dreams.

-[The lucid dream training program included] 12 girls and one brave boy.
-Of these, there were six ten-year-olds, five eleven-year-olds, and two twelve-year-olds.
+The second approach I worked with was conducting a lucid dream training program with 13 children.
+There were 12 girls and one brave boy.
+Of these there were 6 ten-year-olds, 5 eleven-year-olds and 2 twelve-year-olds.
 I ruled out children who had any kind of diagnosed emotional problem, any kind of cognitive deficit or learning disability and children who were on any kind of medications.
-I conducted the sessions weekly for six weeks; each session lasted an hour.
-I did everything and anything that I thought might help increase the skill of lucid dreaming in order to validate it.
-There was an opening and sharing time each week.
-We talked about pleasant dreams or things that I hoped would elicit their trust in both me and each other, [to] increase group cohesion and enhance the effectiveness of the group.
-There was also an educational component to the group.
-We talked about how different cultures utilize lucid dreams and the history of awareness of lucid dreams.
-There was also a dream review or re-creating exercise, where I utilized expressive arts to help the children become more comfortable with their dream content; helped increase their dreams.
+I conducted the sessions weekly for six weeks, and each session lasted an hour.

+Here is a brief description of the way that I ran the group.
+I did everything and anything that I thought might help increase the skill of lucid dreams in order to validate it.
+There was an opening and sharing time each week where we talked about pleasant dreams or things that I hoped would elicit their trust in both me and each other as well as increase some group cohesion and to thus enhance the effectiveness of the group.
+There was also an educational component to the group where we talked about how different cultures utilize lucid dreams and the history of awareness of lucid dreams.
+I distributed handouts during this time.
+There was also what I called a dream review or re-creating exercise, where I primarily utilized expressive arts to help the children become more comfortable with their dream content; help increase their dream recall, and help them in feeling comfortable with having lucid dreams.